 The large back deck was one of the things that attracted us to the house.
-Our home inspector warned us that the railing was too low to meet code but he missed the fact that the rest of the deck was not built properly– something we later figured out on our own.
+Our home inspector warned us that the railing did not meet code because it was too low.
+Unfortunately, he missed the fact that the rest of the deck was not built properly– something we later figured out on our own.
 The deck is attached to the family room addition, which is also in need of a tear-down and rebuild, so we did not want to waste money putting up a new deck.
-The railing, however, needed to be replaced.
+We did, however, want to replace the railing.

 The deck railing was obviously not close to meeting code.
 The previous owner kept it low, apparently to take advantage of the views of the sloping backyard and neighboring woodlots.
 But once our daughter grew taller than the two foot high railing, we were no longer willing to compromise safety.

 The demolition was rather fun.
-I knocked out all the deck boards forming the wall, and then used a reciprocating saw to cut the posts down level with the deck.
-With no railing in the way, I was able to easily wash the deck to give it a new lease on life.
+I knocked out the boards forming the wall, and used a reciprocating saw to cut the posts down level with the deck.
+With no railing in the way, I could easily wash the deck giving it a new lease on life.

-The tops of the posts were coated with an end cut preservative, since they would not be covered.
+I coated the tops of the posts with end cut preservative.
 Ideally, they would be covered by the deck boards, but I was not about to start restructuring the rest of the deck.
 As it was, the railing was expensive enough, and we were only looking to get a couple more years out of the deck.

-Some of the deck structure was suspect, so I ended up removing part of it.
-At one end the deck was supported by a 4×4 resting on a retaining wall made of railroad ties that were rotting and falling over.
-Safety aside, another advantage of removing this section of deck is that it saved me money on materials.
+Some of the deck structure was suspect, so I removed part of it.
+One end the deck was supported by a 4×4 resting on a retaining wall made of railroad ties that were rotting and falling over.
+Safety aside, I saved money on materials by removing this section of deck.
 Smaller deck equals less railing.

 All the posts were cut the same length.
 The railing is the same height at all points around the deck.
 The deck is not level so the railing was not going to be level.

-The next step was to install a two by four rail which I attached to the posts using deck screws.
-The top rail is attached on the inside.
+The next step was to install a 2×4 rail which I attached to the inside of the posts using deck screws.

-The 2×4 top cap was installed next.
+Next, I installed the 2×4 top cap.
 I left a one and a half inch overhang on the outside, the same thickness as the balusters.
 A small overhang on the inside creates a nice character shadow.

 The balusters are the common ones found at any lumber store– 2×2’s with tapered ends.
-These are attached to the top rail and to the deck skirt using deck screws (two at the top and two at the bottom).
-I took my chances by not drilling pilot holes and ended up splitting a number of baluster costing me money and time.
+I attached these to the top rail and to the deck skirt using deck screws (two at the top and two at the bottom).
+I took my chances by not drilling pilot holes.
+That shortcut ended up costing me money and time as I ended up splitting a number of balusters.